-However, if you want to trim a small number of large-format items (especially those printed on thicker, tougher materials such as Forex, foam board, or R board), digital cutting is a better option.
-There's no need to pay for custom molds; plus, you can create more complex shapes with digital cutting.
+However, if you want to trim a small number of large-format items (especially those printed on thicker, tougher materials such as foam board or R board), digital cutting is a better option.
+There’s no need to pay for custom molds; plus, you can create more complex shapes with digital cutting.

 The new fourth-generation machine BK4 high-speed digital cutting system, for single layer (few layers) cutting,can work automatically and accurately process like through cut, kiss cut,milling, v groove, creasing, marking, etc. It can be widely used in the industries of automotive interior, advertising, apparel, furniture and composite, etc.BK4cutting system, with its high precision, flexibility and high efficiency, provides auto-mated cutting solutions to variety of industries.

 If you want to get more information about the best digital cutting system price, welcome to contact us.